minprog/programmeren-1/overviews/4 Graphics/overview.md

-# Module 4: Forensics
+# Module 4: Graphics

-In this module, you'll learn about all sorts of techniques to do with forensic research.
+In this module, you'll learn about all sorts of techniques to do with computer graphics.
 See if you can recover those photos from that pesky old memory card!

 ## Lecture